moriagr/Final_Project_Computer_Networks/README.md

 ## Project Results
 In this project, we recorded communication between 4 different IM groups in WhatsApp.
 Each group sends a different type of message: text, image, audio, and video.
-<br />In addition, we recorded a call in WhatsApp that includes all the messages type, and we also recorded in telegram the same call.
+<br />In addition, we recorded a call in WhatsApp that includes all the message types, and we also recorded the same conversations in telegram.
 <br />At first, we will represent the graphs of all the different groups by the size of the packets:
 <br />
 ### Shape of Traffic Graphs